Share This Story

 He sees.
 And it hurts Him too.

 Because God is omniscient, He knows when authority is used to manipulate instead of shepherd, even if words don’t explicitly reveal it.
-He sees the silence that follows trauma, gossip passed off as concern, and the discipline applied without compassion or care.
-But God is not indifferent; these things are not overlooked.
+He sees the silence that follows trauma, gossip passed off as concern and the discipline applied without compassion or care.
+But God is not indifferent.
+These things are not overlooked.

 And here is something harder:

 Even the leaders who have caused hurt — even the ones who acted in arrogance, selfishness and fear — are still God’s children.
 He made them.
 He knows them.
 He sent His Son to die for them, too.
+And that breaks His heart.

 Because when His children hurt one another, especially in His name, it is a betrayal of everything the Gospel stands for.